marksto/data-sources/README.md

 ### Data mapping

+This JSON file prescribes how to map Data Sources data (i.e. the corresponding Spreadsheet's named value ranges values) into the [data models](#data-models) described above.

-And here's how the corresponding mapping for `Design` entities might look like.
+Here's how the data mapping for `Design` entities might look like.

 ```metadata json
 {